Cleaning can be a tricky and tiring task. If you ever find yourself thinking, “there must be an easier way”, you’re not alone.

 Cleaning the grout between your tiles is often ignored.
 You might think it gets cleaned when you mop, but that’s not always the case.

 Grout cleaning products can be pricey, but luckily, we found a solution.
 For this, you’ll need shaving cream and lemon juice.

 Apply the lemon juice to the grout first and spray the shaving cream on top.
 Give it a minute, and then scrub with a small brush.
 Rinse with water and wipe with a cloth.

 This hack is especially useful if you have colored grout.
 Most commercial products contain bleach, which can damage colored grout.

 Making Life Easier

-A smart person once said, “Don’t work harder, work smarter.”
+A wise person once said, “Don’t work harder, work smarter.”
 This is the definition of hacks — making things easier.
-Whether you’re tired of gum on the floor or struggling with a mystery stain, there’s a hack to discover.
+There’s a hack to discover whether you’re tired of gum on the floor or struggling with a mystery stain.

 We tested these hacks to make sure they’re worth trying.
 Remember to always do a spot test in an inconspicuous area before applying any solution.
 This will ensure it’s safe for the surface, and you can avoid substantial damage.